josedv82/R_Intro_Workshop/README.md

   ggtitle("2019 - Team1 Pitchers  Relative Power - Boxplot Chart") +
   theme(axis.text.x = element_text(angle = 90))

-# reorder for better understanding from worse to better
+# We can reorder the items in any order.
+I this case we are going to reorder by the median value

 power.c %>%